chevere/docs/reference/Chevere/Interfaces/VarDump/VarDumpInterface.md

 :::

-This method MUST retain the state of the current instance, and return an instance that contains the specified vars.
+This method MUST retain the state of the current instance, and return an instance that contains the specified `$vars`.

 ---

 ### withShift()

-Return an instance with the specified shift.
+Return an instance with the specified `$shift` traces shifted.

 **Parameters**